samuelcolvin/nginx-pages/README.md

 If you write to `/home/bob/site.zip` the contents should be extracted and then served by nginx.

-Every site build adds a `build.txt` file which gives some details on the most recent build.
+Every site build adds a `/build.txt` file to your site which gives some details on the most recent build.
-See [https://tutorcruncher.com/build.txt](https://tutorcruncher.com/build.txt) for an example.
+See https://tutorcruncher.com/build.txt for an example.

-### Deploying Builds
+### Deploying your site

 You should now be able to deploy to your server using scp, note the zip command to make sure the root directory of the zip file is correct.
 Here we assume you're using jekyll so the built site is in `_sites`.

+    #> jekyll build
     #> (cd _site/ && zip -r - .) > site.zip
     #> scp -i bob_key site.zip bob@www.example.com:site.zip